-The main motivation of my research is to improve our understanding of the causes and consequences of poverty and inequality and to build translatable knowledge to inform social policy to address them.
-I am particularly interested in understanding the impact of poverty on child development and the intergenerational transmission of disadvantage; and the role of social policy in reducing poverty and promoting opportunities over the life-cycle to allow families to break the cycle of disadvantage.
-I firmly believe in the value of bringing insights from different disciplines to build knowledge on socioeconomic inequalities and disadvantage.
-This is reflected in my research agenda which comprises collaborative projects with researchers from a wide range of disciplines including Sociology, Education, Psychology, and Neuropsychiatry.
+The main motivation of Francisco's research is to improve our understanding of the causes and consequences of poverty and inequality and to build translatable knowledge to inform social policy to address them.
+He is particularly interested in understanding the impact of poverty on child development and the intergenerational transmission of disadvantage; and the role of social policy in reducing poverty and promoting opportunities over the life-cycle to allow families to break the cycle of disadvantage.
+Francisco firmly believes in the value of bringing insights from different disciplines to build knowledge on socioeconomic inequalities and disadvantage.
+This is reflected in his research agenda which comprises collaborative projects with researchers from a wide range of disciplines including Sociology, Education, Psychology, and Neuropsychiatry.

-I teach on a range of modules at the School of Social Sciences focused on Inequality, Social Policy and Research Methods.
+Francisco teaches on a range of modules at the School of Social Sciences and Humanities focused on Inequality, Social Policy and Research Methods.

 - Goldfeld S., O'Connor M., O'Connor E., Chong S., Badland H., Woolfenden S., Redmond G., Williams K., Azpitarte F., Cloney D., Mensah F. (2018) ‘More than a snapshot in time: pathways of disadvantage over childhood’, International Journal of Epidemiology, DOI: 10.1093/ije/dyy086.

 - Van de Ven, J., Herault, N., and Azpitarte, F. (2017) ‘Identifying Tax-Implicit Equivalence Scales’, Journal of Economic Inequality, 15(3) pp. 257-275.